mjansen4857/pathplanner/Writerside/topics/pplib-Follow-a-Single-Path.md

   public Command followPathCommand(String pathName) {
     PathPlannerPath path = PathPlannerPath.fromPathFile(pathName);

-    return new FollowPathLTV(
+    return new FollowPathCommand(
             path,
             this::getPose, // Robot pose supplier
-            this::getCurrentSpeeds, // Current ChassisSpeeds supplier
-            this::drive, // Method that will drive the robot given ChassisSpeeds 0.02, // Robot control loop period in seconds.
-Default is 0.02 new ReplanningConfig(), // Default path replanning config.
-See the API for the options here () -> {
+            this::getRobotRelativeSpeeds, // ChassisSpeeds supplier.
+MUST BE ROBOT RELATIVE this::drive, // Method that will drive the robot given ROBOT RELATIVE ChassisSpeeds, AND torque current feedforwards new PPLTVController(0.02), // PPLTVController is the built in path following controller for differential drive trains
+            Constants.robotConfig, // The robot configuration
+            () -> {
               // Boolean supplier that controls when the path will be mirrored for the red alliance
               // This will flip the path being followed to the red side of the field.